-Ok, ok, let's move on to how to make this recipe.
-So like I said, I had some pork tenderloins that I needed to use up, and these beans that I grabbed and didn't have a solid plan for yet.
+As I said, I had some pork tenderloins that I needed to use up.
+And I had these beans that I grabbed and didn't have a solid plan for yet.
 I settled on making a

 The importance of seasoning your meat ahead of time and then letting it come to room temp before cooking is huge.
 Once you begin to do this it will change the way you cook and enjoy food in the future.
 It will reduce cooking time and help you to cook meats more evenly.

 How to make Pork and Beans

 I begin by searing off my diced pork in the bottom of a heavy cast iron pan.
 This is an important step in this process because you want to begin the cooking process by creating flavor at the bottom.
 Browning the meat will produce a crispy bottom to your pan.
 Then you then deglaze with the chicken stock adding more flavor to the overall dish.